iivanoo/covid-apps-observer/data/data_us/reports/resources/com.ri.crushcovid___2.0/report.md

 > Failed to save my data<br> :date: __2020-07-18 18:48:21__

 > This app is not accurate at all.
 It will put you two miles from your actual location.
 It had me at an elementary school in Coventry when I was at Walgreens in West Warwick.
 When I am home it says I'm in Barrington on the other side of the bay.
 I'm pretty sure accuracy is important.<br> :date: __2020-07-16 20:27:29__

-> Doesn't work with VPN<br> :date: __2020-07-13 19:07:21__

-> Tracking function is useless.
-Too inaccurate to be at all helpful.<br> :date: __2020-07-12 17:23:59__

-> Now when i look at my location diary i am not even where it says if you go by this half of RI would be in quarenteen Took app on my phone pen and paper is accurate and doesnt use my battery for no reason<br> :date: __2020-07-12 13:24:36__